-4.3 Image Creation
+4.3 Image creation

-Goal: The goal of this part is starting from an isolated kernel succeed to build a new image using this kernel.
+Goal: The goal of this part is to successfully build a new image starting from an isolated kernel.
 An image is a snapshot of living objects binary saved in a file.
 They basically contains classes and some living instances.

-- Which technique should we use to create the image? - Is it necessary to have a specific Virtual Machine to build image ? - Is it necessary to have a specific Virtual Machine to read the image? - How to successfully replace the Special Objects Array?
+- Which technique should we use to create the image ? - How to successfully replace the Special Objects Array ?